Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

-- Distance Scoring: CalculateMovementChainScoreBasedOnTargetDistance() evaluates how a movement chain's distance to the target affects its score.
+- <ins>Distance Scoring:</ins> CalculateMovementChainScoreBasedOnTargetDistance() evaluates how a movement chain's distance to the target affects its score.
 For instance, a movement chain designed for close-quarters combat might get a negative score if the enemy is far from the player, discouraging its selection.
 This is often handled by a curve asset, allowing for fine-grained control over the scoring.
 ```c++
 float UBDS_GetBestMovementChain::CalculateMovementChainScoreBasedOnTargetDistance(UMovementChainAsset* MovementChainAsset)
 {